Wiring a New Electric Range to an Old Circuit

 Electrical Wiring Parts and Materials: Electrical parts and materials for the Range should be approved for the specific project and compliant with local and national electrical codes.

-Electrical Codes and Inspections: Installing or changing home electrical wiring should be done according to local and national electrical codes as adopted in Denver, Colorado.
+Electrical Codes and Inspections: Installing or changing home electrical wiring should be done according to local and national electrical codes as adopted in Colorado.
 A permit and inspections may also be required.

 Wiring a Range in an Older Home